 Just be aware that they have limitations.
 They can capture airborne allergens but can’t trap anything that’s settled in rugs or furniture, which is where most allergens sit.
 Still, they can be effective, particularly if you’re bothered by pollen.
 Make sure the one you buy doesn’t produce ozone, a gas that’s extremely irritating to people with allergies.
-HEPA filters are best and most useful in small areas such as a bedroom.
+HEPA filters are the best and most useful in small areas such as a bedroom.

-Clean or replace small-particle filters in central heating and cooling systems and in room air conditioners at least once a month.
+Clean or replace small-particle filters in central heating and cooling systems and in-room air conditioners at least once a month.

 10. Avoid Smoke.

-Avoid use of wood-burning fireplaces or stoves because smoke and gases can worsen respiratory allergies.
+Avoid the use of wood-burning fireplaces or stoves because smoke and gases can worsen respiratory allergies.
 Most natural gas fireplaces won’t cause this problem.
 Don’t allow smoking in or around the house.